Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 So that’s exactly what we’re going to discuss today: how to create online real estate courses to diversify your income.

 Quick note before we start: creating courses is similar to creating eBooks.
 If you’ve already read How to Make Money with eBooks, these steps will sound familiar.
-Courses are more complex than eBooks because they are more interactive and typically use multiple mediums to present the material.
+Courses are more complex than eBooks because they are more interactive and typically presented in a multimedia format.
 So our advice is to start with an eBook if you’re new to digital product creation.
 Then use that eBook as the basis for your course when you’re ready to take your side hustles to the next level!

 Why Realtors® Should Add Courses to Their Businesses